Addition to Remarks (rejoinders)

 Related Grammars: Active and passive voice, direct and indirect speech, direct and indirect questions

-Agree or disagree with the following statements.
+Agree or disagree with the following statements—in addition to remark examples(rejoinders exercises).

 - I can’t play the game.